NikolaiTeslovich/QCoDeS-Interfacing/README.md

 ### Launching jupyter lab

-Jupyter lab can be launched with the following command that activates the qcodes conda environment and automatically goes into the user's home directory:
+Jupyter lab can be launched with the following command that activates the qcodes conda environment and goes into the user's home directory:
 ```
 conda activate qcodes && cd ~ && jupyter lab
 ```